What is a Florida VA Loan?

 Regional Benefit Offices

-The regional benefit office may be able to connect you with other programs and services available in your local area.
+Clearly, the regional benefit office may be able to connect you with other programs and services available in your local area.
 They may be able to offer more information regarding the loan process and eligibility requirements as well.

 St. Petersburg Regional Benefit Office